iotdomain/onewire/README.md

-# IoTConnect Onewire Publisher
+# Onewire Publisher

-This publisher reads sensor information from the onewire EDS OWServer V2 gateway and publishes it on the message bus following the IoTConnect standard.
+This publisher reads sensor information from the onewire EDS OWServer V2 gateway and publishes it on the message bus following the IoTDomain standard.

-To build and/or install see the [Iotc.golang README](https://github.com/hspaay/iotc.golang)
+To build and/or install see the [iotdomain-go README](https://github.com/iotdomain/iotdomain-go)

 ## Dependencies

-This publisher does not have any further dependencies, other than listed in the iotc.golang README.md
+This publisher does not have any further dependencies, other than listed in the iotdomain-go README.md

 ## Configuration